AdityaSripal/sangam/architecture/dns.md

 Sangam requires a decentralized DNS secured via a blockchain to function.
-This feature can be implemented as a module so other applications can make use of it and support it's maintenance.
+This feature can be implemented as a module so other applications can make use of it and support its maintenance.
 The DNS will be fairly simple, mapping some key to some encoded value.
 The DNS will support payments for registration and updates as well as security checks to prevent malicious behavior.